InvaHealth/InvaHealthDDdescriptors/README.md

 # **DOI_URL**

 DOI (<a href="https://www.doi.org">digital object identifier</a>) in URL format (e.g., http://doi.org/10.1038/s41586-021-03405-6) or original URL when no DOI is available.

+# **Reference_title**

+Title of the reference where the cost entry is reported.
+As much as possible, this is the original source where the cost was first provided.